Introduction

-Exporting the script of a video that you've created enables you to see in PDF format all the content that your video includes.
+Exporting the script of a video that you've created enables you to see, in PDF format, all the content that the video includes.

-This is very useful when you want to share the video content with someone without access to the SundaySky Video Platform or when you want to especially focus on the video's content in a more systematic way.
-As with all PDF documents, those reading the script can highlight the text as well as add their comments.
+This is very useful when you want to share the video content with someone who does not have access to the SundaySky platform or when you want to especially focus on the video's content in a more systematic way.
+As with any PDF document, those reading the script can highlight the text as well as add their comments.

 2. |